BNLNPPS/tpc-rs/README.md

 ## Basic Test

-Once the source code is built one can execute basic tests to verify the performance of the library.
-A reference file is provided with a pre-generated input and the corresponding output from the main `tpc-rs` conversion routine.
+Once the source code is built one can execute basic tests to verify the integrity and performance of the library.
+For that purpose, a reference file is provided with a pre-generated input and the corresponding output from the main `tpc-rs` conversion routine.

     cd tpc-rs/build
-    python ../utils/gdrive.py 1XESdyqg6kXhu5gPrgS3drq3UIBu0f1l5 | tar -xz
+    ctest -R quick
-    ../tests/run_tests.sh
+    ctest -R long